premgane/agolo-slackbot/README.md

 ## Features

+* Generates instantaneous summaries.
 * Automatically detects URLs posted to Slack.
 No one needs to use a Slack command or address the bot directly.
 * Summarizes multiple URLs together if they are mentioned in the same message.
-Makes full use of Agolo's powerful multi-doc summarization algorithm.
+Makes full use of Agolo's powerful multi-doc summarization system.
 * Even responds to URLs in Direct Messages to the bot.
 If DM'd, the bot provides a private summary, not posted to any channel.
 * Allows you to blacklist a list of sites.
 Comes with [a suggested blacklist.](https://github.com/premgane/agolo-slackbot/blob/master/blacklisted-sites.js)
 * Only works in channels where the bot is present.
 If you feel that the bot is annoying in a specific channel, just kick it out of that channel.